Celebrating Earth Day 2021

 Organize a Community Event

-Even if you’re not able to get together with friends, you can still get your neighborhood involved in celebrating the Earth Day’s 50th Anniversary.
-Use your community Facebook groups to plan a week where everyone separately cleans up their own property and any common spaces.
+Even if you’re not able to get together with friends, you can still get your neighborhood involved in celebrating Earth Day this year.
+Use your community Facebook group to plan a week of events.
+Each family can clean up their own property and coordinate to clean up common spaces safely.
 From picking up litter on the street to cleaning up a local waterway, you can still make an impact.
 Use these guides to help plan your cleanup.

 |Guide to Planning a River Cleanup||How to Organize a Community Cleanup|